bhaskar942/Drill_Time/README.md

-# PortFolio_Website
+# A Fitness&Nutrition_Website
-Complete Portfolio Website with Bootstrap - HTML/CSS In this project, we are going to learn and build how to create a complete portfolio website with bootstrap using HTML and CSS.
-We will understand everything from scratch.
+Front-End made with Bootstrap - HTML/CSS.
+Backend with Nodejs.
+Used MongoDB as Database.
+In this project, You can enjoy some custom default workouts and food ideas, and you can also create your own workouts and food lists with specific Titles.
+And all of the things that "YOU" create will be accessible later also when you type the same name again in the text box.

+**There is a glitch in Motivation section, So resolve that issue just click on ALL button again.
-## To execute this project just open index.html file in the browser.
+## To open this project just click on https://hidden-bayou-79572.herokuapp.com/ .